The New Beverly Hills Diet

 by Cynthia M. Johnson, MA

 You can eat almost anything on the Beverly Hills Diet.
 The food must just be eaten in the right order and with the right blend of other foods.
-It claims that if you follow it exactly, you will lose 10-15 pounds in 35 days.
+It claims that if you follow it exactly, you will lose 10 to 15 pounds in 35 days.

-The thought behind this diet is that it’s not food that causes weight gain, but rather undigested food that results from poor digestion.
+The thought behind this diet is that it is not food that causes weight gain, but rather undigested food that results from poor digestion.
 It claims that the key to proper digestion is separating certain foods and blending others.
-This supposedly lets enzymes to work as they should, which lets food be fully digested.
+This is thought to allow enzymes to work as they should, which lets food be fully digested.
 It also claims that you can help this along by eating fruits that have natural enzymes.

 You can eat most foods, but there are rules about when you can eat what and which foods can be blended.
 For example, foods that are proteins can only be eaten with other proteins.
 The creator of this diet calls this “conscious combining.”

 The diet puts foods in three main groups: proteins, fats, and carbohydrates.
 The carb group also has subcategories.
 Fruit is in its own carb grouping because of the enzymes it has.
 Other carbs are grouped by how long they take to digest, with maxi-carbs taking the longest.
 Here are some samples of foods in each of these groups:

 This diet is set up as a 35-day meal plan.
 Each day starts with eating an enzyme-rich fruit.
 You can eat as much of this fruit as you want, but you have to wait at least one hour before eating another fruit.
 Also, you cannot eat food from some other food group for at least two hours.
 And after you eat food from some other group, you cannot eat fruit again for the rest of the day.